Learn about a free citation generator that can automatically generate a book citation and build your reference list in APA format.

 You want to point the reader to the exact location of the information.

-This will help your reader find the original text quickly.
+Adding a page number helps your reader find the original text quickly.

 APA style uses the abbreviations p. (for a single page) and pp. (for multiple pages), which are added to in-text citations.

-Parenthetical in-text citation Learning is a social process” (Vygotsky, 1978, p.
+Parenthetical in-text citation Learning is a social process (Vygotsky, 1978, p.
 56).
 Group performance improved with feedback (Lopez & Smith, 2020, pp. 132–133).

 Narrative in-text citation

-Vygotsky (1978) explained that “learning is a social process” (p.
+Vygotsky (1978) explained that learning is a social process (p.
 56).

 According to Lopez and Smith (2020), performance improved when feedback was given (pp. 132–133).